-- 1. When the entire school is unable to hold in-person classes, ie., due to a county/statewide pandemic, OR. - 2.
-When a student has a medical situation which keeps her from attending in-person classes.
+1. When the entire school is unable to hold in-person classes, ie., due to a county/statewide emergency, OR;

+- 2. When a student has a medical situation which keeps her from attending in-person classes.
 This medically excused situation requires a doctor's script/letter stating the reason of the distance learning, along with the start and end dates, ie., surgery, accident, prolonged illness, OR; - 3.
 When a student is placed in quarantine by the Erie County Department of Health.
-In this case a negative COVID-19 test result is required to return to in-person classes.
+In this case a student must follow the guidelines issued by the Erie County Department of Health.